nicr9/greptools/README.md

 ## About

-`pygt` is a  CLI search tool similar to `grep` or `ack`.
-Where it differs is that it lists resulting lines by the method and/or class they belong to.
+`greptools` is a collection of CLI search tools similar to `grep` or `ack`.
+These tools were designed with programmers in mind and each tool is targetted at a different language or file format.
+Each language specific tool searches files relating to that language and sorts results into a "context tree".
+The definition of content tree differs from tool to tool but typically it refers to the functions and classes to which each result comes from.

-`pygt` is specifically for searching Python source code and will only look inside .py files.
-It initially uses `grep` to perform the actual searching, and for each result it opens the file and reads it to decide which class/function it belongs in based on the indentation of the file.
+Each tool uses `grep` to perform the actual searching, and for each result it opens the file and reads it to decide which class/function it belongs in based on the indentation of the file.

 ## Usage

 It's simple to use.
-Here's an example looking for usages of the word "traceback" inside a subdirectory of the core Python source code:
+Here's an example using the tool for python code: `pygt`.
+Here, we're just looking for usages of the word "traceback" inside a subdirectory of the core Python source code:

 ```
 $ cd Python-2.7.3/Lib/multiprocessing